 What Can We Learn From Jesus’ Example Of Praying?

-Jesus showed empathy and a sincere love for God when he prayed, not in a cold, distant way but one filled with fervor.
-This is vividly illustrated in John 17, where Jesus prays for all Christians, Himself, and his closest disciples.
+When he prayed, Jesus showed us the importance of empathy and a sincere love for God.
+It should not be cold or distant.
+Instead, we must pray and love with much fervor.
+This is vividly illustrated in John 17, where Jesus prays for all Christians, himself, and his closest disciples.
 Jesus prayed for his understanding of the will of his Father.
 The prayers of Jesus were consistent with a sound biblical worldview because they were founded on God’s revealed realities.

 Jesus’ ultimate prayer, “Not my will, but Yours be done,” encapsulated his complete surrender to God’s divine plan, teaching us the importance of aligning our desires with God’s will.